appsemble/appsemble/docs/03-guide/security.md

 ## App account management

 There are several methods available to secure access to apps.
-By going to the “Secrets” page from within the Appsemble Studio you can determine which login methods are available.
+By going to the “Secrets” page from within the Appsemble Studio you can determine which login methods would be available.
 By default Appsemble Studio’s OAuth2 login option is enabled, allowing users to login using their Appsemble Studio account.
-This method can be useful for apps where it’s expected the users already have Appsemble accounts since the same account can be reused.
+This method can be useful for apps where it’s expected that users already have Appsemble accounts since the same account can be reused.

 The second login option allows for users to login using a password and email address.
-When enabled, a login form appears on the login page from which a user can login, register a new account, or reset their password.
-This method also allows for the usage of the [`user.login` and `user.register` actions](/docs/reference/actions#user.login).
+When enabled, a login form appears on the login page from which a user can login, register a new account or reset their password.
+This method also allows usage of the [`user.login` and `user.register` actions](/docs/reference/actions#user.login).

 This login option can be customized by naming pages `Login` and `Register`.
 Doing so will display